Jreamz/ainur/README.md

 # Ainur

-HARP - Highside Account Resource Provisioner
+HARP - High Account Resource Provisioner

 A lightweight internal user provisioning tool built with Go, Chi, HTMX, and Pico CSS.
 Ainur provides a web interface for creating and managing users in Authentik, which acts as the SSO identity provider for downstream services.